Skip to main content

 At grossing, each cassette was visually confirmed to match and then the specimen was grossed.
 Now, the specimen container is scanned into the STS to ensure a match and then the cassette is scanned into a “virtual bucket” that has a bar code assigned to it.

 Cassettes are placed in tissue processing baskets where they stay in formalin until a courier picks them up to be delivered to the main CPA laboratory facility.
 To accurately capture the cassette information being transported, the courier scans the virtual bucket barcode and the location bar code to pick up cassettes and then scans the bucket and the new location bar code to deliver the cassettes to histology.
-This is an additional step that was not previously performed, but it was a safety capability of the STS that was sought after, as nearly all of the cassettes come to the lab via courier.
+This is an additional step that was not previously performed, but it was a safety capability of the STS that was sought after, as nearly all the cassettes come to the lab via courier.
 Cassettes are then loaded onto the tissue processors to be processed to paraffin.

 Once tissue cassettes have been processed, they are removed from the tissue processors and are taken to embedding.
 Cassettes are then scanned to record the step and tech in specimen tracking and are embedded according to standard practice.
 This was previously accomplished by embedding the block and then manually checking that block off a paper log.